For delivery to students completing Stage 1 before September 2016:

 This module appears in:

 C M Bender and S A Orszag, "Advanced Mathematical Methods for Scientists and Engineers I: Asymptotic Methods and Perturbation Theory", Springer-Verlag, New York (1999)

-J D Murray, Asymptotic Analysis, Springer-Verlag, New York (1997)
+J D Murray, "Asymptotic Analysis", Springer-Verlag, New York (1997)

-a) have developed a familiarity with the use of asymptotic techniques in the study of integrals and differential equations;
+1 demonstrate a familiarity with the use of asymptotic techniques in the study of integrals and differential equations;

-c) be able to determine approximate solutions of linear differential equations;
+2 obtain asymptotic approximations of various types of integrals and determine approximate solutions of linear differential equations;

-d) be able to generate matched asymptotic expansions for singular perturbation and boundary layer problems
+3 generate matched asymptotic expansions for singular perturbation and boundary layer problems